-The statement of net position presents information on all assets and liabilities, with the difference between the two reported as net position.
+The statement of net position presents information on all assets, liabilities, and deferred outflows/inflows of resources with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position is improving or deteriorating.